anishanawar/Personal-Projects-.github.io/README.md

 1. **Warehouse SKU Data Analysis**
    - Analyzing and visualizing warehouse SKU inventory data using clustering and dimensionality reduction techniques such as KMeans and PCA.

-2. **QuizBuddy**
-   - An autogenerative tool that resolves the tedious task of creating quizzes and is time-efficient.
-It can catch errors and save the time it would take to manually fix it.

 ## Technologies Used
 This repository showcases a wide range of technologies depending on the project: